 Speaking of opening your doors.
 Utilizing the right marketing techniques can give you a huge head start.
 You need to start raising awareness on time, even before you ever open shop, so to speak.
 You can again use social media, or stage a unique event if you do have actual premises you are opening.

 Make sure people know you are launching, you don’t even need to tell they what you will be doing – just to get them curious enough to come back on opening day.
+For example, if you are going to launch a cosmetic surgery clinic, you can promote yourself with a few carefully crafted photos that don’t quite reveal what you will be doing, but are enough to tickle your audience’s imagination.

 At this stage, you do not need to strictly target your desired audience – you can simply be working on raising general awareness, and zone in on the people you have already singled out as your buyer personas later on.
 Take in the feedback you get, see what you might improve, and take it from there.